jsdelivr/globalping/docs/terms/Cookie Policy.md

 ## Changes to this policy

 This policy was published on November 16, 2024 and last updated on November 16, 2024.

-We may change this policy from time to time, when we do, we will inform you via a notice on our website.
+We may change this policy from time to time.
+You are advised to review this Privacy Policy periodically for any changes.